PKUFlyingPig/cs-self-learning/docs/编程入门/MIT-Missing-Semester.en.md

 - Offered by: MIT
 - Prerequisites: None
-- Programming lanuages used: Shell
+- Programming lanuages: Shell
 - Difficulty: 🌟🌟
-- Credits: 10 hours
+- Class Hour: 10 hours

 Just as the course name indicated, this course will teach the missing things in the university courses.
-It will cover shell programming, git, vim editor, tmux, ssh, sed, awk and even how to beatify your terminal.
-Trust me, this will be your first step to become a hacker !
+It will cover shell programming, git, vim editor, tmux, ssh, sed, awk and even how to beautify your terminal.
+Trust me, this will be your first step to become a hacker!

 ## Resources